onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 God is whatever he needs to be

 God is the engine and totality of human knowledge

+> "William James wrote in The Varieties of Religious Experience that religion 'consists of the belief that there is an unseen order, and that our supreme good lies in harmoniously adjusting ourselves thereto'." - [Robert Wright](https://www.goodreads.com/quotes/8953319-william-james-wrote-in-the-varieties-of-religious-experience-that)

+> "Religion is a feature of cultural evolution that, among other things, addresses anxieties created by cultural evolution; it helps keep social change safe from itself." - [Robert Wright](https://www.goodreads.com/quotes/1101921-religion-is-a-feature-of-cultural-evolution-that-among-other)

 > "The problem that we’re identifying is that you can take the man out of religion, but you can’t take the religious nature out of the man." - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=The%20problem%20that%20we%E2%80%99re%20identifying%20is%20that%20you%20can%20take%20the%20man%20out%20of%20religion%2C%20but%20you%20can%E2%80%99t%20take%20the%20religious%20nature%20out%20of%20the%20man.%C2%A0)